 For my third week of bread, I decided I wanted to try Peter Reinhart's Cornbread recipe from The Bread Baker's Apprentice again.
 I made this as one of my 365 recipes in 2010, but I used the corn frozen and had to bake it much longer than it originally called for.
 I also wanted to try course-ground cornmeal this time around, which I didn't use the first time around.
 This time, I cooked the bacon in the oven as the recipe instructed, and I am now a convert to oven bacon.
 It cooked perfectly.

-2 tbsp butter (I used the real thing this time around)
+- 2 tablespoons butter (I used the real thing this time around)

 The night before, combine the coarse cornmeal with the buttermilk to soak.
 I stored mine in the fridge; Reinhart says to leave out overnight.
 If you refrigerate the cornmeal, pull it from the fridge to warm to room temperature before making the cornbread.